NRA spox: 'Many in legacy media love mass shootings'

-Washington (CNN)A National Rifle Association spokeswoman argued Thursday that "many in legacy media love mass shootings" during a speech at the Conservative Political Action Conference.
+Washington (CNN)The National Rifle Association's national spokeswoman argued Thursday that "many in legacy media love mass shootings" during a speech at the Conservative Political Action Conference.

 "Many in legacy media love mass shootings.
-You guys love it," Dana Loesch said.
+You guys love it," Dana Loesch said Thursday.
 "Now I'm not saying that you love the tragedy.
 But I am saying that you love the ratings.
 Crying white mothers are ratings gold to you and many in the legacy media in the back (of the room)."

 "And notice I said 'crying white mothers' because there are thousands of grieving black mothers in Chicago every weekend, and you don't see town halls for them, do you?"
 Loesch asked.
 "Where's the CNN town hall for Chicago?
 Where's the CNN town hall for sanctuary cities?"